 David recommends using apples from a farmers’ market for their superior flavor and taste compared to supermarket varieties.
 I could not agree more.

-This time around I am using Ida Red apples from a farmers’ market.
-They are one of my favorite apple varieties, I can easily eat 2-3 apples in one sitting.
-They really make this German apple cake shine.
-So, pick good, flavorful apples for best results.
+This time around I am using Ida Red apples which are one of my favorite apple varieties.
+They make this German apple cake shine.
+So, pick good, flavorful apples and your pie cake will make you smile as you bite into it.

 This recipe uses almond paste, also know as marzipan, which is commonly used in German baking.
 Using store-bought almond paste is an option, but I am a big fan of natural, preservative-free food, so I recommend preparing it at home.
 It does not take much time and is very easy to prepare.
 As long as you have a food processor.